alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

 ## Overview

-In many cases, AWS customers spin up EC2 instances for certain tasks and forget about shutting down the service after use.
+In many cases, AWS customers spin up EC2/SageMaker Notebook instances for certain tasks and forget about shutting down the service after use.
 This can lead to a lot of wastage of EC2 resources which could be used for other tasks.
 The cost of running EC2 instances can also run to upto thousands of dollars for very expensive instances.
 In some use cases, AWS provides the feature to auto shutdown of associated instances.
-For exampple : AWS Cloud9 However, for native use of EC2 instances, this auto-stop feature is not available.
+For exampple : AWS Cloud9 However, for native use of EC2/Sagemaker Notebook instances, this auto-stop feature is not available.
-IIAS can be used to auto-stop EC2 instances that are running but are idle for sometime in the AWS account.
+IIAS can be used to auto-stop EC2/SageMaker Notebook instances that are running but are idle for sometime in the AWS account.
-You just need to deploy IIAS in one-region and it takes care of all your EC2 instances!
+You just need to deploy IIAS in one-region and it takes care of all your EC2/ SageMaker notebook instances!

 ## How to Deploy